SwaraliPathrikar/HDR/README.md

 This is a machine learning project that involves building a model capable of identifying and classifying handwritten digits (0–9) from images.
-Using the TensorFlow framework, the project leverages deep learning, particularly convolutional neural networks (CNNs), to accurately interpret and classify digit images from datasets such as MNIST.
+Using the TensorFlow framework, the project leverages deep learning, particularly Convolutional Neural Networks (CNNs), to accurately interpret and classify digit images from datasets such as MNIST.
 The model undergoes extensive training, learning various features and patterns of digits, and is then evaluated on test data to ensure its accuracy and robustness.